Research PortalAnnual Research Platforms and Portals (RPP) Progress Report

 Once the progress report is completed and reviewed, the science score of the original RPP application is inserted into the normal allocation process, together with any requested updates to the original resource request.
 All new and continuing platforms and portals are then allocated through the normal process.

-Although CC strives to keep the allocations consistent from year-to-year, compute resources awarded may be scaled based on Compute Canada’s ability to meet the demand.
+Although we strive to keep the allocations consistent from year-to-year, compute resources awarded may be scaled based on the Compute Canada Federation’s ability to meet the demand.
 Requests may also be scaled depending on the information provided in the progress report.

 - Creation of the development team.